-- Bank account statement showing that they are living substantial assets behind.
+- Bank account statement showing that they are leaving substantial assets behind.

 - Letters from employers indicating that the individual is on their annual vacation and is expected back to work on a specific date and their job will be held open for them during the duration of stay.

 - Birth certificates of family members who are staying behind.